yinzhicun/MetaF2N/README.md

     python scripts/generate_tfrecord.py
     ```

-- All the test data are provided as [BaiduDisk](https://pan.baidu.com/s/1PXQSzpyqzsLg6MR9_IYn0Q?pwd=ydps) and Google Drive(will be prepared soon).
+- All the test data are provided as [BaiduDisk](https://pan.baidu.com/s/1PXQSzpyqzsLg6MR9_IYn0Q?pwd=ydps) and [Google Drive](https://drive.google.com/drive/folders/13aGnJXZiEKSRanu7bu6pJGutvMvKFeuV?usp=drive_link).
 Each synthsized dataset has two subfolders (GT, LQ), while the RealFaces200 dataset only has a RF200.txt to show the source or the link of every image.
 Noted that two subfolders Face_HQ and Face_LQ are also needed during test, you can generate them youself with generate_test_faces.py.
     ```shell
     python generate_test_faces.py --input_dir input_dir --output_dir output_dir
     ```